-We acquired our New Jersey and California, compounding pharmacies in April 2014 and January 2015.
-In February 2015, we leased space in New Jersey and began construction of a new outsourcing facility to replace our current facility, which was completed near the end of the third quarter of 2016.
+We currently have compounding facilities in New Jersey and California.
 We may plan to expand our pharmacy operations and personnel and developing our facilities into a unified group compounding pharmacy facilities.
 We have been developing "ImprimisRx" as a uniform brand for certain of our compounding facilities and ophthalmology focused compounded business.
 We have limited experience acquiring, building or operating compounding pharmacies or other prescription dispensing facilities or commercializing our formulations through ownership of or licensing arrangements with pharmacies.
 As a result, we may experience difficulties implementing our compounding pharmacy strategy, including difficulties that arise as a result of our lack of experience, and we may be unsuccessful.
 For instance: